Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

   The editing toolbar is displayed above the product list.

 2. Click the [COPY PRODUCT] button in the toolbar.
-  The *Edit Product (Copy)* view is displayed.
+  The *Edit product (Copy)* view is displayed.
 The *Attributes* tab is preselected.
 All attribute values from the selected product are adopted to the copied product.

   ![Attributes](../../Assets/Screenshots/PIM/Products/List/Attributes/AttributesCopy.png "[Attributes]")